IL&FS Crisis: Government Seeks Five-Year Ban On Deloitte Haskins, BSR & Associates

-It moved to implead Udayan Sen, partner at Deloitte Haskins and Sells, and Kalpesh Mehta and Sampath Ganesh of BSR & Associates, who were involved in the audit of IL&FS group companies.
+It moved to implead Udayan Sen and Kalpesh Mehta, partners at Deloitte Haskins and Sells and Sampath Ganesh of BSR & Associates, who were involved in the audit of IL&FS group companies.

 IL&FS Financial Services is one of the 348 subsidiaries and associate companies of group, which owes lenders more than Rs 95,000 crore.
 A series of defaults last year bared the rot at the infrastructure conglomerate, forcing the government to take over and appoint a new board to avert a contagion in the debt markets.